Father of the Year (film): Production

 In July 2017, it was announced that David Spade, Nat Faxon, Bridgit Mendler, Joey Bragg, Matt Shively, and Jackie Sandler would star in Who Do You Think Would Win? for Netflix.
 The film was eventually re-titled Graduates and then later Father of the Year.

-Principal photography took place in Boston and Hudson (a suburb just under an hour from Boston) in June 2017.
+Principal photography took place in Boston and Hamilton (a suburb just under an hour from Boston) in June 2017.
 Additional footage was gathered during multiple days of filming at Brandeis University in Waltham, Massachusetts.

 Release

 The film was released on July 20, 2018.
 It had previously been scheduled for release on June 29, 2018.